datahub-project/datahub/metadata-ingestion/adding-source.md

 The core for the source is the `get_workunits` method, which produces a stream of MCE objects.
 The [file source](./src/datahub/ingestion/source/file.py) is a good and simple example.

-The MetadataChangeEventClass is defined in the [metadata models](./src/datahub/metadata/schema_classes.py).
+The MetadataChangeEventClass is defined in the metadata models which are generated under `metadata-ingestion/src/datahub/metadata/schema_classes.py`.
 There are also some [convenience methods](./src/datahub/emitter/mce_builder.py) for commonly used operations.

 ### 4. Set up the dependencies